joshuaFordyce/Josh-Blog/src/content/blog/jan2025post.md

 Now that we have our config file, our Starburst data license, and our catalog file created we can start working on our compose file.
 We can create compose.yaml by running “vi compose.yaml”.
-Here is an example of compose.yaml file we have to create
+Here is an example of compose.yaml file we have to create.
 ```
 services:
  postgres: